BlockedTODO/BlockedTODO/docs/dev_setup.md

 ## Running the cluster
 In a terminal at the root of the repository, run the following commands:

+1. `eval $(minikube -p minikube docker-env)`
-1. `make k80s-start`
+2. `make k80s-start`
-2. Visit blockedtodo.com
+3. Visit blockedtodo.com
-3. `kubectl get all` to see the status of the cluster
+4. `kubectl get all` to see the status of the cluster
-4. `minikube dashboard` to see more detailed information in a browser
+5. `minikube dashboard` to see more detailed information in a browser
-5. `kubectl get pods` followed by `kubectl exec --stdin --tty <pod name> -- /bin/bash` to open up a terminal in a running container
+6. `kubectl get pods -n blockedtodo` followed by `kubectl -n blockedtodo exec --stdin --tty <pod name> -- /bin/bash` to open up a terminal in a running container

 ## Stop the cluster